jmballard/Kaggle_HousePrice/README.md

 - train.csv - the training set
 - test.csv - the test set
 - data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here
-- sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

 ### Data fields
 Here's a brief version of what you'll find in the data description file.